Asian and Pacific Islander Heritage Month

 In this breathtaking novel in verse, a young Taiwanese immigrant is confronted with the reality that life in America is nothing like she imagined it would be.
 Inspired by the author’s own experiences, this lyrical story explores themes of courage, resilience, and the struggle to make a home for yourself in a new place.

-Kapaemahu by Hinaleimoana Wong-Kalu, Dean Hamer, and Joe Wilson, illustrated by Daniel Sousa
+By Hinaleimoana Wong-Kalu, Dean Hamer, and Joe Wilson

 Kokila (June 2022)